Azure/AppConfiguration/examples/README.md

 ### azure-appconifugration-refresh-sample

-This example shows how to dynamically update configurations in a Spring Web application.
+This example shows how to dynamically update application settings in a Spring Web application.

 ### azure-appconfiguration-conversion-sample